 Jubilee Tennis Court & Games Area

-REMINDER: The tennis court is for TENNIS ONLY – no bikes, skateboards or dogs PLEASE.
+The tennis court is for TENNIS ONLY – no bikes, skateboards or dogs and please ensure that

-Tokens for the floodlights are available from Sarah Haswell at Westwood House, Wildhern (opposite the village hall entrance) for £1 per token which gives you one hour of lighting should you wish to play tennis during the late afternoon/evening.
-Sarah Haswell can be contacted on 01264 735540.
+Tokens for the floodlights are available from Sarah Haswell for £1 per token which gives you one hour of lighting should you wish to play tennis during the late afternoon/evening.
+Sarah can be contacted on 07957 969712

 Coaching on the Tennis Court or in the Cricket Nets

-We are very happy for coaches to book our tennis court and cricket nets but in return we do ask for a contribution of £4/hour when you are charging for lessons on our court to help us maintain the facilities.
+We are very happy for coaches to book our tennis court and cricket nets but in return we do ask for a contribution of £4/hour when you are charging for lessons to help us maintain the facilities.
+To find out how to pay for the use of our court for coaching please call Sarah Haswell on 07957 969712.

 Booking the Cricket Nets

-Due to popular demand, we have increased the scope of our booking system and the second ‘court’ can now be booked (which is the cricket net) through our BookIt system).
+Due to popular demand, we have increased the scope of our booking system and the second ‘court’ can now be booked (which is the cricket net) through our Skedda booking system).
 Coaching in the nets is £4/hour as above for the tennis court.

 How the Project Came About